Radiotechniman/eu.jeroensomhorst.darkskyweather/README.md

 # Changelog

+* 0.0.8 Fixed a critical bug that prevented the application from retrieving api data.
 * 0.0.7 Added extra validation on lat/long in settings and pairing.
 Fixed a bug in wind strength, gust strength.
 Its correctly converted to km/h
 * 0.0.6 Added conditions for custom capabilities.
 Fixed some translations and added German translations
 * 0.0.5 Changed the label for the highest / lowest day temperature to expected highest / lowest temperature